tylertitsworth/5th-age-srd/Character-Rules/Strongholds.md

 Average folks find wizards weird enough, gabbling in strange languages and living up to their eyeballs in books and owl poop.
 But they, at least, have rules.
 A sorcerer, on the other hand, gains their power through an innate connection with the forces of magic.
 No training required.
 This is even less well understood by normal people.
 A sorcerer’s followers therefore tend to be folks who enjoy being close to raw power and do not fear what they do not understand.

 A sorcerer’s army is usually light and highly mobile.
 Unlike other classes they eschew large, slow, heavily armed and armored soldiers and they can attract flying units.
 Their retainers are almost all spellcasters.
 Their artisans are folks who enjoy making things and probably hope that being in the court of a sorcerer will grant them the opportunity to create magic items.
-Their ambassadors come from cultures that do not fear sorcery and whose soldiers would have no problem serving under a commander who can conjure fire through sheer will.
+Their ambassadors come from cultures that do not fear sorcery and whose soldiers would have no problem serving under a warlord who can conjure fire through sheer will.

 | d100 | Follower |
 | ---- | -------- |